openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 ## :star: Watch the video of this experiment!
  [![UC2 YouSeeToo - Abbe Experiment Demonstration](./IMAGES/UC2_Abbe_Exp_Demonstration.jpg)](https://youtu.be/NrkINpx6IMo)

+Notes to the video:
+* In this demonstration of the experiment, two Alvium cameras from Allied vision are used, so we can show the PIP and BFP on the screen simultaneously
+* The optical path is different from the one described in this tutorial.
+This is because of the use of the above mentioned cameras
+  * The objective and eyepiece are both lenses with *f'* = 100 mm.
+The magnification of the microscope is therefore equal to 1.
+The "magnified" image is just a zoom into the camera view.
+  * Thanks to the use of a 10 mm lens as an objective, the diffraction orders in BFP are more separated and easily accessible.
+  * In the side arm, the first lens has *f'* = 100 mm and the second lens *f'* = 50 mm.
+The image of the BFP is therefore demagnified twice, to fit better in the field of view of the camera.

-**Bonus question:** This magical image was taken in the BFP with the fish net as a sample.
+**Bonus question:** This magical image was taken by the RasPi camera in the BFP with the fish net as a sample.
 If you tell me what created this effect, I send you a chocolate ;-)
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_84.jpg" height="375">
 </p>